-Most of us have a habit of keeping using the same password for a long time.
-It’s dangerous, mainly if the password is in use at multiple places.
+Most of us have a habit of using the same password for a long time.
+This is dangerous, mainly if the password is used in multiple places.
 It is possible that in a security breach, the password was open to all.
 So today, in this post, we will share how you can set a Password Expiration Date for your Microsoft Account or Local Account.
-It will force users to change the password every few months.
+This will force users to change the password every few months.

 When we say Set password Expiration Date, you can either choose what Windows 11/10 offers for local accounts or set using the “net” command.